CloudLabsAI-Azure/Github-Copilot/Labfiles/Lab7.md

-# Lab 6: Using GitHub Copilot to generate ARM Templates & Terraform Manifests
+# Lab 7: Using GitHub Copilot to generate ARM Templates & Terraform Manifests

+Duration: 60 minutes

 ### About GitHub Copilot Chat and Visual Studio Code